automenta/can/PROTOCOL.md

 # Raw Value
 Lowest common denominator input.
  * String
-   * HTML detected: attempts to parse as DOM element
+   * HTML detected: attempts to parse as DOM element :ok:
    * other markup detections: markdown, etc
  * Number
- * DOM element
+ * DOM element :ok:
- * JQuery expression - if the referred DOM is attached to a page, detaches from there prior to reattach
+ * JQuery expression - if the referred DOM is attached to a page, detaches from there prior to reattach :ok:
- * JSON - editable with a default built-in JSON editor
+ * JSON - editable with a default built-in JSON editor :ok:
  * JS source code - to be evaluated and/or called with certain args

 # Wrapped Value {